Karleigh Osborne

 As a player, Osborne was a central defender and made over 160 Football League appearances for Brentford between 2005 and 2012.
 In his subsequent nomadic Football League career, he played for Millwall, Bristol City, Colchester United, AFC Wimbledon, Plymouth Argyle and Grimsby Town.
 Osborne also played in the Scottish Premiership for Kilmarnock and in non-League football for Hayes, Oxford United, Eastbourne Borough, Aldershot Town and Braintree Town.
+After retiring as a player, Osborne managed Brentford Women between 2018 and 2025.